 Seafood requires cold packs.
 And due to its surprising fragility, larger pieces of seafood (such as entire fish, crabs or lobsters) must be individually protected.
 Shells crack easily in transport.

-Meat can be shipped frozen, while more expensive cuts are best shipped chilled to maintain their texture, flavor and quality.
+Meat can be shipped frozen, while more expensive cuts are best shipped chilled to maintain their texture, flavour and quality.

 Unpasteurized/Organic items like juices, vegetables and fruits must be kept cold and properly cushioned during shipping to avoid bruising.